isneslab/mlsec-labs/README.md

 This github workspace contains some example to get acquainted with the use of Machine Learning for Systems Security and Malware Detection.

 * **Lab 01: Malware detection with Machine Learning**.
 This lab is a warmer to introduce on the use of notebooks, and to compute the main performance metrics.
+Here, you will see how to embed some simple features into vector format, and how to perform classification tasks on datasets of increasing complexity.

 * **Lab 02: Time-aware evaluations**.
-This lab introduces the use of time-aware evaluations.
+This lab introduces the use of time-aware evaluations: to evaluate performance decay of classifiers over time, as well as mitigation strategies including active learning and classification with rejection.
+You will have to install the [Tesseract Library](https://github.com/s2labres/tesseract-ml-release) (see instructions below).

 * **Lab 03: Adversarial Attacks**.
-A simple weight-driven attack for the linear SVM classifier on DREBIN feature space.
+In this lab, you will learn how to generate "security evaluation curves" for adversarial attacks against a simple linear classifier.
+You will start with simple weight-driven attack for the linear SVM classifier on the DREBIN feature space, which you may compare and expand against PGD of the [secml library](https://secml.readthedocs.io/en/stable/tutorials/13-Android-Malware-Detection.html).

-* **Lab 04: Sampling Bias**.
-In this exercise, you will see how training on apps from different marketplaces, how this affects results.
+* **Lab 04: The impact of sampling bias**.
+There are more subtle aspects that may affect reliability of classification.
+In this lab, you will evaluate how considering different subsampling strategies may lead to inflated performance.
+For example, the origin marketplace (e.g., "Google Play") of an app plays a role in detection accuracy.
+This lab is related to the Android malware experiment in the "[Dos and Don'ts of Machine Learning in Computer Security](https://www.usenix.org/system/files/sec22summer_arp.pdf)" paper.

 The `datasets` folder contains simple datasets and the instruction to download a larger dataset based on the DREBIN (NDSS 2014) feature space.